API Keys

 If a key is compromised or no longer needed:

 Revoked keys cannot be restored.
-Generate a new key if access is still needed.
+Create a new key if access is still needed.

 Permissions